Animal Liberation and Marxism

 What classic Marxist texts are you drawing on?

 CW: Of course, you have to take Marx’s own theoretical development into account.
 You will find bits in his early work: eg, On the Jewish question, where he empathetically makes reference to Thomas Münzer, arguing that creatures must be liberated too.
-Ditto the ‘Paris manuscripts’,2 where he argues that the world we are fighting for will be one where humans are naturalised and nature humanised.
+Ditto the ‘Paris manuscripts’,2 where he argues that the world we are fighting for will be one where humans are naturalized and nature humanised.
 These are also some relevant passages in the early philosophical works, where it is evident that Marx had a different view of the relationship between society and nature than some ‘classical Marxists’ did.

 To give you another example, there is a paragraph in The German ideology where Marx displays a genuinely historical-materialist understanding of our relationship to animals.3 But you will find references in all stages of his theoretical development, including where he undertakes a comprehensive analysis and critique of capitalism: ie, Grundrisse and Capital.
-Take the end of the 13th chapter of Capital volume 1, where Marx – having described the formal and real subsumption of productive forces – plainly states that capitalism exploits not only labour, but nature as a source of wealth.
+Take the end of the 13th chapter of Capital volume 1, where Marx – having described the formal and real subsumption of productive forces – plainly states that capitalism exploits not only labor, but nature as a source of wealth.
 You will find near identical formulations in the Critique of the Gotha programme – something that today’s left prefers to ignore.

 CB: We would also like to remind the left that Marx’s description of capitalism constitutes a critique of that mode of production.
 So when he describes animals as cattle used as a means of production in Capital, then this is not to be read as affirmative.

 SWS: Nature and animals are present all the way through the Marx-Engels works; it is up to you to track down the relevant bits to put them together.
 Marx saw animals for what they really are, which was unbelievably insightful for his time.
 There is a very interesting, though commonly overlooked, footnote in Capital volume 1, where he reports an observation he made on a farm.
-What Marx finds remarkable is the difference between the way humans treated animals when they were serfs and the way they treat them as doubly free wage labourers.
-As serfs, they viewed animals as fellow sufferers which, like them, were utilised as means of production and therefore endured the same mode of exploitation.
-When they moved up a rung and became wage labourers, they began to beat and abuse animals, as they were now told that they were free human beings – even though they actually remained unfree and were exploited in a different manner.
+What Marx finds remarkable is the difference between the way humans treated animals when they were serfs and the way they treat them as doubly free wage laborers.
+As serfs, they viewed animals as fellow sufferers which, like them, were utilized as means of production and therefore endured the same mode of exploitation.
+When they moved up a rung and became wage laborers, they began to beat and abuse animals, as they were now told that they were free human beings – even though they actually remained unfree and were exploited in a different manner.

 Of course, Marx is not primarily concerned with the suffering of animals here – although I am under the distinct impression that he does not like it very much, or else he would scarcely mention the cruelty of it all.
 As you know, Marx never writes in an indignant manner, including when he depicts human misery in the factories; he offers descriptions, which constitute his critique as well as his outcry.
-To me, that footnote demonstrates that Marx realised why we view animals as dirt, objects or beings that may be disregarded: because we exploit them.
+To me, that footnote demonstrates that Marx realized why we view animals as dirt, objects or beings that may be disregarded: because we exploit them.
 It is not the other way round.
 And that’s where most Marxists turn into pure idealists.
 They say: ‘Oh well, animals are inferior, they just serve us as means of production’.
 They never wonder what determines this view in the first place.

 When a CPGB delegation visited Hamburg in January, you accused us of stooping to a neo-Kantian level of arguing when it comes to animals.
 What did you mean by that?

 SWS: The most important feature we share with animals is that we possess a tormentable body.
 Most Marxists disregard the significance of this commonality, which effectively means that they hold the body in very low esteem.
-They restrict themselves to defining the differences and only want to talk about reason, which is where neo-Kantianism comes in: consistent historical materialists would never be so assertive about an understanding of reason that is basically identical with the way bourgeois society defines and fetishises it.
+They restrict themselves to defining the differences and only want to talk about reason, which is where neo-Kantianism comes in: consistent historical materialists would never be so assertive about an understanding of reason that is basically identical with the way bourgeois society defines and fetishizes it.

-Don’t get me wrong: reason is important, and I do not wish to minimise it.
+Don’t get me wrong: reason is important, and I do not wish to minimize it.
 However, to many Marxists, humans possess reason; animals do not – and that’s the end of the story.
 The problem is that this is unscientific and wrong, given that early forms of reason already exist in nature.
 At a primal level, animals act reasonably: eg, by storing up winter supplies.
-Of course, it is not identical with reason as humans possess it – but we must recognise that reason didn’t just fall from the sky, and that is where most Marxists revert to idealism.
+Of course, it is not identical with reason as humans possess it – but we must recognize that reason didn’t just fall from the sky, and that is where most Marxists revert to idealism.

 We are doing ourselves a great disservice if we don’t accept that our body is the most important part of our being.
 Without your body, you are nothing – unless, of course, if you are an idealist and believe in the existence of a soul.
 It would not hurt if Marxists also discovered their own bodies through the discussion of animals and nature.
 The way in which they hold their bodies in low regard – as opposed to their reason, which they never cease to celebrate – is not entirely dissimilar to the way somatophobic idealists are terrified of the physicality they share with animals.
 I am sure you are aware of all the castigation humans have inflicted upon themselves to repress the ‘beast within’: their sexuality.